Scoped access for high-risk workflows

 OpenScope sits between the intelligence layer and the execution layer.

-A broker that translates high-level intents into safe, low-level calls.
+A broker that converts high-level intents into narrow approved actions.

 Decision Lens